amolinari94/RangeMap/README.md

-RANGEMAP CLASS INSTRUCTIONS (not needed for running demo)
+RANGEMAP PACKAGE INSTRUCTIONS (not needed for running demo)

 1. Create a class and make sure ARange, RangeKey and RangeMap are in the same directory, or imported into your project.